andreeeeaaaaas/my-digital-space/_notes/On being a junior.md

 - Not everyone has been a junior with the amount of noise and unrealistic expectations that exist now.
 - No one is up to speed with everything.
 - Everyone is figuring it out as they go.
-- Be genuine, confident, communicative, and curious.
+- Being genuine, confident, communicative, and curious helps – a lot.
 - Designers are there to have opinions.
 Make them strong; hold them loose.

-Lastly, **being a creative professional ≠ being creative.**
+Lastly, and what felt most important to me: **your creative profession is not the sole measure of your creativity.**

-Whilst they overlap, it's important now more than ever to keep the creative spark alive (such as tending an [[Inspiration garden|inspiration garden]]) while within an industry that announces 'design is dead' every other week.
+Whilst they obviously overlap, it's important now more than ever to keep some parts of your creative self separated from an industry that announces 'designers are dead',  every other week.
+Hearing that messaging constantly is objectively not good for morale or inspiration.

-Always nice to speak in person, hopefully I stifled some anxieties, kindled the creative spark, and make a few people laugh at the same time.

-Thanks to [Natasha](https://www.linkedin.com/in/natasha-png/) for organising, as well as my fellow panelists (and uni friends) [Maria](https://www.linkedin.com/in/maria-salman/), [Lachlan](https://www.linkedin.com/in/lachyj/), [Christina](https://www.linkedin.com/in/chatgis/) and [Nabil](https://www.linkedin.com/in/nabilhasanux/).
+But if you can successfully insulate parts of the core part of your creative self, it can exist whether the industry validates it or not.